art4711/avlgen/README.md

 AVL tree (one of the ints is the key) and compared it to `map[int]int`.
-The results are pretty meaningless (because of `btoi` and because of different use cases), but AVL trees are 35% slower at insertions, 30% faster at lookups and within the margin of error same for deletes (4% faster).
-Comparing a struct with string,string pair to a `map[string]string` shows marginally faster (within 5%) insert speed for insertions and around 20% slower lookup speed.
+The results are pretty meaningless (because of `btoi` and because of different use cases), but AVL trees are 35% slower at insertions, 20% faster at lookups and within the margin of error same for deletes.
+Comparing a struct with string,string pair to a `map[string]string` shows pretty much the same for insertions and around 20% slower lookup speed.

+Also, a proper benchmark should replay a reasonable real work load, not just count up a few times.
+Of course maps are slow on insertion when the load I put on them is resizing them all the time. (they are surprisingly slow on lookup though).

 The big win here is that the tree allocates approximately half the memory of map in all tested cases.
 And it's ordered.
-Which is funny since I haven't implemented the ordered iterators yet.